pinouchon/quicksort/README.md

 quicksort
 =========

 Website for sorting good resources by topics.
-Stackoverflow-like.
-Gamified.
-Bootstrap based.
+Mix between quora, stackoverflow and reddit.

+Anyone can create a topic and add links related to it.
+You gain 10rep when you get upvoted on a topic or link.
+More rules to handle moderation made by the comminuty (comment, downvote, edit, vote to close with reputation thresholds)

 Topics examples:

  - Songs composed by May Aufderheide
  - Free online way to listen to May Aufderheide music
- - Best laptop for unix development (given those additional constraints...)
+ - Best laptop for unix development
  - Free resources to learn music online
- - Free resources to learn
- - Most inspiring videos
  - Your favorites TED videos
  - Leading ressearchers in machine learning
  - New concepts in the area of machine learning